ssc-sp/datahub-docs/UserGuide/Workspace/Invite-Collaborator.md

-Same steps as in Quick Start Guide
+Same steps as in Quick Start Guide -- add here when complete